-At Zaparas, we’ve been aware about the dangers of asbestos for many years.
-We understand its link to lung disease, cancer and deaths and the impact it can have on people’s lives.
+Having known about the dangers of asbestos for many years, we understand its link to lung disease, cancer and deaths and the impact it can have on people’s lives.

 Unfortunately, asbestos is still being found in building and manufacturing products such as old cement sheets, paints, sealants, fire proofing products, roofing and pipes.
-And asbestos-related diseases often appear many years after the initial exposure, so if you’ve worked around these it’s possible you might have been exposed.
+Asbestos-related diseases often appear many years after the initial exposure, so if you’ve worked around these it’s possible you might have been exposed.

 If you think you might be at risk, or have been affected for some time, our expert team will sit down with you and advise you of your rights and the best possible legal path for you to take.